Obelixx/EMP_University/notes.md

 	- Document your code - where necessary.
 	- Use latest .Net Core MVC -> .Net 5.0
 	- Tiers in brackets - it is important.
 Create many tiers.
 Consider clean architecture.
-	- No "Domain" project needed, or a slim one.
+	- No "Domain" project needed, or maybe a slim one.
+	- Demo data users:
+		- 5 users with user/pass format:
+		- test{0}@example.com / "Pass@word{0}"
+		- For Example: test1@example.com / "Pass@word1"